bldrums/one-click-hugo-cms/site/content/contact/_index.md

 ---
-title: "Contact"
+title: Contact
-logo: "/img/logo.svg"
+logo: img/richard-stallman-computer-software-github-gnu-canvas-print-richard-stallman.jpg
 contact_entries:
   - heading: Location
-    text: "3153 Lynn Avenue, South San Francisco, California 94080"
+    text: 282820 Denis Hopperlkajdljk Avenue, South San Francisco, California 94080
   - heading: Working hours
-    text: "Monday – Saturday: 9AM – 7PM We’re closed on Sundays"
+    text: "Sunday – Saturday: 9PM – 7PM We’re closed on Sundays"
 ---

-We’d love to get in touch with you and hear your ideas and questions.
-We strive to grow and improve constantly and your feedback is valuable for us.
+We’d love to get in touch with you and hear your ideas and questions so we can laugh at them... it gets boring here sometimes.
+We strive to constantly ignore your feedback.
+Only your money is valuable to us.

 <h3 class="f4 b lh-title mb2">How can I get…?</h3>

-You can also use the form below for any inquiries about coffee availability, monthly subscriptions and scheduling a 1-on-1 session with our baristas.
-Don’t be shy, drop us a line!
+Call by to the addresses below for 1-on-1 session of "door slam in your face" with our friendly team or... drop us a line!
+Don’t be shy!!